 A police investigation pointed the finger at Igor Giorgadze, who escaped to Russia on a military aircraft, and Ioseliani.
 An arrest warrant for the Mkhedrioni leader was sworn out but held over until after the November elections.

 Militia groups function on power and the promise of reward.
 Shevardnadze was now the new boss, the man with the people behind him, and the Ministry of the Interior the biggest gang in town.
 Formerly loyal Ioseliani men scrambled to swear allegiance to the new President.
 The Mkhedrioni on the streets suddenly realised their commanders would not be giving them jobs in the future, passing along juicy cuts of business, remembering them for their service.
 The car bomb had shifted the centre of political gravity.
-The sky had fallen in.

 The end of Mkhedrioni came quickly, inside a few weeks.
 With many of Ioseliani’s top lieutenants now loyal to Shevardnadze there was no-one to pull strings or threaten policemen.
 The smarter Mkhedrioni saw the crackdown coming and shut down their roadblocks, packed up their kidnapping scams.
 They left Tbilisi before the police moved in on the Georgian Rescue Corps and arrested them.
 Those who stayed went to prison.